 Where to File an Adoption Petition

-The first step in the adoption process is to submit a Form I-800A, Application for Determination of Suitability to Adopt a Child from a Convention Country, to USCIS.
+The second step is to submit a Form I-800A, Application for Determination of Suitability to Adopt a Child from a Convention Country, to USCIS.
 Please visit this link to download filing instructions and forms.

 The document below also explains some of the changes under the Hague Convention and gives a general overview of the adoption process: